18 Cool Traditional Christmas Tree Alternatives

 This rustic tree is made from reclaimed wood for a one-of-a-kind design that can be used in the corner of the living room or on a tabletop, depending on how big you make it.
 And find some wood and grab a saw, hammer, and nails to create these primitive Christmas tree alternatives.
-If you go for all-red decorations it could look similar to one of the most infamous White House Christmas trees.

 Is there a book lover in your home?
 This book tree works well in a small space decorated with a strand of mini Christmas lights.
 Here are Christmas traditions you should steal from around the world.

 Give your succulents some holiday cheer this year.
 Hang light-weight ornaments on the leaves and bunch up some lights around the base of the plant to give it some shine.
 Here are some other succulent Christmas trees to help give you some inspiration.

 Kids can help create alternative Christmas trees with simple craft supplies such as felt, ribbon, and glue.
 And when finished, hang some of your favorite little ornaments from the “branches.”
 No matter how you decorate your tree, this is what your Christmas tree wishes you knew.

 Pinterest has lots of ideas for using reclaimed wood to build alternative Christmas trees.
 And once completed, add some paint or stain and wrap a strand of lights around the finished project.
 Don’t make these holiday decorating mistakes that could put your family in danger.

 Deconstructed sign tree